intel/llvm/sycl/test-e2e/README.md

 on testing scope.
 They follow the same style as other LIT tests but have a minor but crucial difference in the behavior of certain directives.

 First, some background.
-SYCL end-to-end tests take much longer time to compile than they spend on execution on a device.
+SYCL end-to-end tests take much longer to compile than they spend executing on a device.
 As such, we want to be able to structure the test in such a way that we compile it once and then execute multiple times on different devices (via `ONEAPI_DEVICE_SELECTOR`) to get required test coverage.
 The issue here is that the standard approach to `RUN`